filecoin-project/specs/content/algorithms/block_sync.md

 **Protocol ID**: `/fil/sync/blk/0.0.1`
 {{< /hint >}}

-The blocksync protocol is a small protocol that allows Filecoin nodes to request ranges of blocks from each other.
-It is a simple request/response protocol.
+BlockSync is a simple request/response protocol that allows Filecoin nodes to request ranges of blocks from each other, when they have run out of sync, e.g., during downtime.
+Given that the Filecoin blockchain is extended in Tipsets (i.e., groups of blocks), rather than in blocks, the BlockSync protocol should also operate in terms of Tipsets.

-The request requests a chain of a given length by the hash of its highest block.
-The `Options` allow the requester to specify whether or not blocks and messages are to be included.
+The request message requests a chain segment of a given length by the hash of its highest block.
+It is worth noting that this does not necessarily apply to the head (i.e., latest tipset) of the current chain, but it can also apply to earlier segments.
+For example, if the current height is at 5000, but a node is missing blocks between 4500-4700, then the `Head` requested is 4700 and the length is 200.

+The `Options` allow the requester to specify whether they want to receive block headers only, the transaction messages included in every block or both.

-The response contains the requested chain in reverse iteration order.
-Each item in the `Chain` array contains the blocks for that tipset if the `Blocks` option bit in the request was set, and if the `Messages` bit was set, the messages across all blocks in that tipset.
+The response contains the requested chain segment in reverse iteration order.
+Each item in the `Chain` array contains either the block headers for that tipset if the `Blocks` option bit in the request was set, or the messages across all blocks in that tipset, if the `Messages` bit was set, or both, if both option bits were set.

 The `MsgIncludes` array contains one array of integers for each block in the `Blocks` array.
-Each of the arrays in `MsgIncludes` contains a list of indexes of messages from the `Messages` array that are in each `Block` in the blocks array.
+Each of the `Blocks` arrays in `MsgIncludes` contains a list of message indexes from the `Messages` array that are in each `Block` in the blocks array.

+If not all tipsets requested could be fetched, but the `Head` of the chain segment requested was fetched, then this is not considered an error, given that the node can continue extending the chain from the `Head` onwards.

 ```go
 type BlockSyncRequest struct {